ShirleyTXY/Dating-Website/README.md

  2. Implement simple input, such as expandable inputs, empty states.
  3. People can tag by public like, private like and adding key words.
  4. Implement dashboard and activity feeds.
+ 5. Implement recommender system by offline machine learning.
- 2. Using NLP to search people and implement forgiving formats.
+ 6. Using NLP to search people and implement forgiving formats.